Mature Masculine

 Vulnerability

 For the King, vulnerability is not weakness.
 It balances power.
-A King who cannot be touched becomes a tyrant.
+A King who cannot be touched becomes a Tyrant.
 A King who cannot stand loses his authority and the trust of those around him.

 The King's Two Pillars